 - Eat regularly: It’s important to keep that stomach full, so consuming small amounts of food frequently throughout the day can help keep your hunger at bay.

 - Carry snacks: You always want to make sure you have some healthy options at your disposal.
+Snacks like granola bars, trail mix, and crackers are smart to have in your purse.

 - Stay hydrated: Hydration is an important part of pregnancy and you should try to consume significant amounts of water throughout the day.
-Remember not to totally overdo it or you can stretch that stomach lining.
+Remember not to totally overdo it or you can stretch your stomach lining.

 When Does Your Appetite Increase?